xerris/terraform-eks-apps-bootstrap/README.md

 # terraform-eks-apps-bootstrap
 ## Introduction
-This bootstrap creates a VPC, EKS cluster, IAM roles and an RDS database along with an optional bastion host and Cloudwatch alarm.
+This bootstrap installs a Terraform server and creates a VPC, EKS cluster, IAM roles and an RDS database along with an optional bastion host and Cloudwatch alarm.

 ## Prerequisites
 '